 Engagement with projects and insights from leading global 'provocateurs' ensures a contemporary currency to the learning experience, from within and beyond the subject (e.g. writers, scientists, artists, curators and designers).
 This creates a rich space for interdisciplinary collaboration, and through our international cohort of students, triggers new connections and ideas at the boundaries between research and personal practice.

 - Teaching from leading global design provocateurs, practitioners and critics

 - Commercial experience through industry-focused engagements, supported by national and international study trips

 - A multi-million pound studio environment that mirrors leading contemporary design studios

-- Final semester London show
+- Final semester showcase in London

 How the course is taught